North Korea fires more artillery shells into sea in response to South Korea drills -KCNA

-SEOUL, Dec 6 (Reuters) - North Korea said on Tuesday it has ordered military units to fire more artillery shells into the sea, the North's official KCNA reported, following South Korea's ongoing drills across the border.
+SEOUL, Dec 6 (Reuters) - North Korea said on Tuesday it had ordered military units to fire more artillery shells into the sea, the North's official KCNA news agency reported, in response to South Korea's ongoing drills across the border.

-The firing comes a day after North Korea said it fired more than 130 shells into the sea off its east and west coasts, some of which landed in a buffer zone near the sea border between the two Koreas, in what Seoul called a violation of a 2018 inter-Korean agreement to reduce tensions.
+The firing comes a day after North Korea said it fired more than 130 shells into the sea off its east and west coasts, some of which landed in a buffer zone near the sea border between the two Koreas.
+Seoul called that a violation of a 2018 inter-Korean agreement to reduce tensions.

+South Korean and U.S. troops have been conducting live-fire drills near the border since Monday.
+The allies say the drills are necessary to deter nuclear-armed North Korea, which tested a record number of missiles this year and has made preparations to resume nuclear testing for the first time since 2017.

+Pyongyang has sharply criticized the joint exercises as provocative and proof of hostile policies by Seoul and Washington.

 ((soohyang.choi@thomsonreuters.com;))